pwdel/appletwittersentiment/README.md

 So given all of the above, and my background, I decided upon the following approach to building something out:

 1. Use [Google CoLab](https://colab.research.google.com/) to quickly attempt to build something that barely works within as short of a time as possible.
+The notebook I created for this exercise is found [here](https://colab.research.google.com/drive/1a9ZtMX4TGZmAm_ys1MmKQieoCmPG42V1?usp=sharing).
 ** I tend to angle toward prototyping in notebooks or IDEs if one exists for a particular problem set rather than in straight code.
 I believe this makes the process of thinking and iterating more efficient, by abstracting away library management and anything related to devops as much as possible early in the process, but rather to focus on driving value immediately.
 Part of the reason why I would select Colab rather than using a Jupyter notebook is because I don't have to worry about setting up a Python environment, or worrying about which Python environment needs to fit later in the Machine Learning pipeline at this stage, it's just straight code.
 2. Do background research, analysis and deeper dive into the data itself to understand to the greatest degree what is contained in the dataset, and decide upon naming conventions.
 This also involves doing light research on an approach to build an app as I dive into the analysis.
 This may also involve some back and fourth questions with the team providing the assignment, which may change depending upon the context of who the dataset was sent from, and what the project purpose is.
 There are always differences in context which dictate how much communication is called for, vs. how much independent work is expected to maximize overall team efficiency.
 3. Examine the output and overall codebase.
 Review and think about what needs to be done next to meet all of the criteria above.